narutaro/koit_lyrics/README.md

 koit_lyrics
 ===========

-### Display the lyrics of KOIT radio
+### Display KOIT 96.5 radio lyrics

-This small ruby script shows lyrics which is on-air on the radio station *KOIT 96.5* - My favorit station.
+This small ruby script automatically shows lyrics which is on-air on the radio station *KOIT 96.5* - My favorit station.

 ```